China's 'fake' Apple stores thrive ahead of new iPhone launch

 "Look at all the shops out there on the street.
 It would be tough to do the Apple business this year," she said.
 "It might be better if you do Huawei."

-(Reporting By Yimou Lee; Additional reporting by Venus Wu, Jess Macy Yu and Bobby Yip; Editing by Anne Marie Roantree, Alex Richardson and Stephen Coates)
+(Reporting By Yimou Lee; Additional reporting by Venus Wu, Jess Macy Yu and Bobby Yip; Editing by Anne Marie Roantree and Alex Richardson)